polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 bottom drive obey lake curtain smoke basket hold race lonely fit walk
 ```

-Many tools in the Substrate ecosystem, such as [`subkey`](https://github.com/paritytech/polkadot-sdk/tree/HEAD/substrate/bin/utils/subkey){target=\_blank}, allow you to implicitly specify an account using a derivation path such as `//Alice`.
+Many tools in the Polkadot SDK ecosystem, such as [`subkey`](https://github.com/paritytech/polkadot-sdk/tree/HEAD/substrate/bin/utils/subkey){target=\_blank}, allow you to implicitly specify an account using a derivation path such as `//Alice`.

 ## Digest